kamathhrishi/kamathhrishi1.github.io/_posts/2021-02-22-Private_pandas.md.md

 # Perform queries on all three workers together
 er = pt["Money spent (euros)"].sum() + pt["Money spent (euros)"].sum()

-"""Workers communicate with each other and create shares. these exchanged shares are added by the analyst to obtain the summation of shares which can be divided to obtain the average
-#(Secure Aggregation)"""

 er = pt["Money spent (euros)"].sum().get()

 print(er)
 ```
+When get() is called on the workergroup pointer , Workers communicate with each other and create shares.
+These exchanged shares are added by the analyst to obtain the summation of shares.
+This ensures that the
+analyst does not look at the individual values of dataowners but gets only the aggregate values of all dataowners.